Southern Pumpkin Pie is everything you love about a classic pumpkin pie. Smooth and creamy with a flaky homemade crust.

 - Stir in the cream and milk until smooth.

 - Pour the pumpkin filling into the blind-baked pie crust and place it back in the oven for 55-60 minutes.
-You want the center to just be set.
+You want the center just to be set.
 Do not overbake.

 - Remove from the oven and enjoy!